 Are you interested in using the Amsterdam IADL Questionnaire?

-Fill in our contact form.
-Authorized users will receive a link from the developers to distribute the questionnaire and access the data.
+Please read our guidelines for use and fill out the request form.
+Authorized users will receive a link from the developers to distribute the questionnaire and access the data. > Go to guidelines en request form